 - Degree-granting

-- Offering fully online undergraduate programs in at least one of our chosen subjects
+- Offering fully online or mostly online undergraduate programs in at least one of our chosen subjects

 We compiled our initial list of schools to consider using the National Center for Education Statistics’ (NCES) College Navigator tool.
 This tool was commissioned by the U.S. Department of Education to help prospective students compare higher education opportunities.
 From there, we further narrowed down the list of colleges based on the following criteria:

-- The college must be listed in College Navigator.
-We decided to exclude colleges not listed in College Navigator because it would be impossible to rank them accurately without the trusted third-party metrics that the tool provides.
+- The college must be listed in College Navigator and/or IPEDS.
+We decided to exclude colleges not listed in College Navigator and/or IPEDS because it would be impossible to rank them accurately without the trusted third-party metrics that those tools provide.
 Other entities that rely on these figures include Congress, state education agencies, the Department of Commerce, and educational organizations, according to the NCES.

 - The college must be accredited.
 A college must be accredited by a U.S. Department of Education-recognized agency for its degrees to be respected by most employers and other legitimate higher learning institutions.
 Accrediting agencies rigorously review each school they accredit, making it more likely that the accredited institution will have a higher quality curriculum, faculty, and student services than unaccredited institutions.

 - The college must offer at least one undergraduate degree-granting program online.
-We wanted to only include colleges that offer full degree programs online and not those that only offered online college courses or degree completion programs.
-To be included in a subject ranking, the school must offer a fully online, undergraduate program for that subject.
+We wanted to only include colleges that offer fully online or mostly online degree programs, and not those that only offered a few online college courses.
+To be included in a subject ranking, the school must offer a fully online (or mostly online, as noted), undergraduate program for that subject.
+The exceptions to this are our graduate-level rankings, which must offer graduate-level online programs and not necessarily undergraduate-level ones, as well as our nursing ranking, as a large majority of BSN online programs require prior education and work experience.

-- The college must have at least two-thirds of its metrics available to rank.
-To ensure that a school with too-few metrics does not benefit in the rankings over those with more information available, which may skew the ranking results, we only rank schools that have more than two-thirds of its metrics data available.
-For example, schools must have at least six metrics available to rank.
+- The college must have at least half of its metrics available to rank.
+To ensure that a school with too-few metrics does not benefit in the rankings over those with more information available, which may skew the ranking results, we only rank schools that have at least half of its metrics data available.
+For example, schools must have at least four metrics available to rank.

 For schools with multiple branches that offer identical online programs, we only used the data from the school’s online-specific entry in College Navigator.
 If this was not available, we used the data from the school’s main campus or headquarters.
 In the event that a school with multiple branches had no online-specific entry in College Navigator, main campus, or headquarters, we used the data from the branch with the largest student population because this is likely the branch with the most student resources available.